pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal-9.md

 ## Troubleshooting Pantheon Search for Drupal 9

-The Search API Solr displays the following:
+If the Search API Solr displays the following after the Search module is installed:

 > It is advisable to download and deploy an updated `config.zip` to your Solr server.

-After installing the Search module, the Search API Solr module displays the message "It is advisable to download and deploy an updated `config.zip` to your Solr server."

-This message can safely be ignored, and resolves once a search index has been created and the schema files have been posted.
+This message can safely be ignored.
+It resolves once a search index has been created and the schema files have been posted.